-ARTICLE 16 - TERMINATION OF MEMBERSHIP
+ARTICLE 15 - TERMINATION OF MEMBERSHIP

-- 16.1 Membership to the Corporation and all rights and privileges attached thereto, shall cease under the following circumstances: - 16.1.1 Upon written and signed notice of resignation to the Directors from the Member; - 16.1.2 The member is expelled or their membership is otherwise terminated in accordance with the articles or by-laws; - 16.1.3 An organization's, group's or individual's term of membership expires; - 16.1.4 An organization or group ceases to exist (becomes dissolved); - 16.1.5 Autism Alliance of Canada is liquidated or dissolved under the Act. - 16.2 The Board shall have authority to expel any Member from the Corporation for any one or more of the following grounds: - 16.2.1 Violating any provision of the articles, by-laws, or written policies of the Corporation; - 16.2.2 Carrying out any conduct which may be detrimental to the Corporation as determined by the Board in its sole discretion; - 16.2.3 For any other reason that the Board in its sole and absolute discretion considers to be reasonable, having regard to the purpose of the Corporation. - 16.3 In the event that the Board determines that a Member should be expelled from Membership in the Corporation, the Chair, or such other officer as may be designated by the Board, shall provide twenty (20) days' notice of expulsion to the Member and shall provide reasons for the proposed expulsion.
+15.1 Membership to the Corporation and all rights and privileges attached thereto, shall cease under the following circumstances:

+15.1.1 Upon written and signed notice of resignation to the Directors from the Member; 15.1.2 The member is expelled or their membership is otherwise terminated in accordance with the articles or by-laws; 15.1.3 An organization's, group's or individual's term of membership expires;

+15.1.4 An organization or group ceases to exist (becomes dissolved);

+15.1.5 Autism Alliance of Canada is liquidated or dissolved under the Act.

+15.2 The Board shall have authority to expel any Member from the Corporation for any one or more of the following grounds:

+15.2.1 Violating any provision of the articles, by-laws, or written policies of the Corporation; 15.2.2 Carrying out any conduct which may be detrimental to the Corporation as determined by the Board in its sole discretion;

+15.2.3 For any other reason that the Board in its sole and absolute discretion considers to be reasonable, having regard to the purpose of the Corporation.

+- 15.3 In the event that the Board determines that a Member should be expelled from Membership in the Corporation, the Chair, or such other officer as may be designated by the Board, shall provide twenty (20) days' notice of expulsion to the Member and shall provide reasons for the proposed expulsion.
 The Member may make written submissions to the Chair, or such other officer as may be designated by the Board, in response to the notice received within such twenty (20) day period.
 In the event that no written submissions are received by the Chair, the Chair, or such other officer as may be designated by the Board, may proceed to notify the Member that the Member is expelled from Membership in the Corporation.
-If written submissions are received in accordance with this section, the Board will consider such submissions in arriving at a final decision and shall

-- notify the Member concerning such final decision within a further twenty (20) days from the date of receipt of the submissions.
-The Board's decision shall be final and binding on the Member, without any further right of appeal. - 16.4 Subject to the articles, upon termination of membership, the rights of the member, including any rights in the property of the Corporation, automatically cease to exist.
+If written submissions are received in accordance with this section, the Board will consider such submissions in arriving at a final decision and shall notify the Member concerning such final decision shall be final and binding on the Member, without any further right of appeal. - 15.4 Subject to the articles, upon termination of membership, the rights of the member, including any rights in the property of the Corporation, automatically cease to exist.